department-of-veterans-affairs/vets-website/.github/PULL_REQUEST_TEMPLATE.md

 - _Add the link to your merged content-build PR here_

 2. **Renaming or moving a folder**: Update the entry in the [registry.json](https://github.com/department-of-veterans-affairs/content-build/blob/main/src/applications/registry.json), but do not merge it until your vets-website changes here are merged.
 The content-build PR must be merged immediately after your vets-website change is merged in to avoid CI errors with content-build (and Tugboat).
+### :warning: Team Sites :warning:
+Example of a Team Site: https://va.gov/health.
+This scenario is also referred to as the "injected" header and footer.

+Did you make changes to the login modal (shown at https://www.va.gov/?next=loginModal)?
+TeamSites share the login modal code with va.gov and do not support web components.
+Please verify:

+- [ ] The login modal does not contain any web components
+- [ ] I used the [proxy-rewrite steps](https://github.com/department-of-veterans-affairs/vets-website/tree/main/src/applications/proxy-rewrite#that-sounds-normal-so-whats-the-proxy-all-about) to test the injected header scenario
+- [ ] I reached out in the `#sitewide-public-websites` Slack channel for questions

 ## Summary